 Higher Value Use of Low Grade Heat

-The COSIA GHG Environmental Priority Area Steering Committee seeking leading edge technologies that create value from excess low grade heat resulting from Steam Assisted Gravity Drainage (SAGD) oil sands production and/or related surface facility operations.
+COSIA’s GHG Environmental Priority Area Steering Committee is seeking technologies that create value from excess low grade heat resulting from Steam Assisted Gravity Drainage (SAGD) oil sands production and/or related surface facility operations.

 The COSIA GHG Environmental Priority Area Steering Committee invites proposals for the supply of technology to produce combustion air enriched in oxygen.
 This is a forward looking request and proposals that can make a compelling case for investment in early stage technology are of interest.